 Emily Delauter is the Assistant Director to the MVAA Cheer program and has been coaching since 2005.
 She is the Varsity Cheerleading head coach and coaches the MVAA’s competitive U18 team, Phoenix.
 During competition season, Emily also oversees and assists with other competitive teams in the program.

 Emily participated in the MVAA as a cheerleader and a soccer player.
 In 1993, at 9 years old, she was named as the youngest All American Cheerleader, a title she still holds.
 For this honor she cheered at the Hula Bowl in Hawaii.
 In 8th grade she was part of the Friendship Tour; a Frederick County All Star Team that performed in Disney World.
 Emily went on to cheer and play soccer in high school.
 She cheered for two years at Frostburg State University.

 Emily is the Director of Public Relations for the Middletown Valley Athletic Association and the Director of Communications for the Middletown High School Sports Club.
 She spends an immense amount of time throughout the year, working with athletes.
-She teaching tumbling, stunt clinics, fitness classes, and hosts private lessons, all to ensure MVAA cheerleaders are getting the tools they need to reach their goals.
+She teaches tumbling, stunt clinics, fitness classes, and hosts private lessons, all to ensure MVAA cheerleaders are getting the tools they need to reach their goals.

 Emily is thankful to work with people who are so passionate about cheerleading!
 It is inspiring to see a program grow by leaps and bound year after year.
 The MVAA cheerleaders, coaches, and parents all work together to consistently reach new levels of excellence.